Primary biliary cholangitis (PBC)

 Given elafibranor’s dual PPARα/δ agonist action, we believed its profile was ideal to target ALP reduction while maintaining a favorable tolerability profile and lack of demonstrated safety concerns.
 We therefore decided to conduct a Phase 2 clinical trial to evaluate elafibranor for the treatment of PBC, that has shown highly significant preliminary results.

 Positive top line data from the Phase 2 trial was published in December 2018 and has provided support to advance elafibranor into further clinical development in primary biliary cholangitis.
+Detailed results from our positive Phase 2 clinical trial evaluating elafibranor in PBC were presented in April 2019 at Association for the Study of the Liver (EASL) annual International Liver Congress™ (ILC).

 1 Lu et al 2018;